 In 1982, John White's vision of a local food bank was one step closer to reality when the Good Samaritan Law governing food donations passed the State Legislature.
 The law encouraged the donation of unmarketable products by protecting donors from liability except in cases of gross negligence or wanton acts.
 To our knowledge, no person has ever become ill from donated food bank products.

-In May of 1983 John, along with a single driver, opened a small warehouse on Sand Island that became the Hawaii Foodbank.
+In May of 1983, John, along with a well-connected local truck driver named Ron Keith, opened a small warehouse on Sand Island that became Hawaii Foodbank.
 All the equipment used was donated by local companies and included two refrigerated containers, a flatbed truck and a three-ton forklift.
-By the end of the first year of operation in March 1984, 380,000 pounds of food had been distributed through 75 member agencies.
+By the end of the first year of operation in March 1984, 380,000 pounds of food had been distributed through 75 food partner agencies.

-The Hawaii Foodbank has grown immensely since then and is now distributing over 14 million pounds per year in Oahu and Kauai combined, including 3 million pounds of produce.
-We serve nearly 200 charitable agencies representing 289 feeding programs across Oahu.
-Member agencies include Hawaii's food pantries, feeding programs for children and the elderly, homeless and abuse shelters, rehabilitation centers and soup kitchens.
+Hawaii Foodbank has grown immensely since then and is now distributing more than 12.5 million pounds per year in Oahu and Kauai combined, including 3 million pounds of produce.
+We serve approximately 200 food partner agencies representing 289 feeding programs across Oahu.
+Food partner agencies include Hawaii's food pantries, feeding programs for children and the elderly, homeless and abuse shelters, rehabilitation centers and soup kitchens.

-These charitable agencies provide food assistance to the low income, elderly, children, homeless, unemployed/ underemployed and people in need of emergency assistance.
-The Hawaii Foodbank also ships resources out to neighbor island food banks on Hawaii, Maui and Kauai.
+These food partner agencies provide food assistance to the low income, elderly, children, homeless, unemployed/ underemployed and people in need of emergency assistance.
+Hawaii Foodbank also ships resources out to neighbor island food banks on Hawaii island, Maui and Kauai.

-The Ohana Produce Program represents a special effort by the Hawaii Foodbank to distribute fresh fruits and vegetables to the hunger.
-Since 1997, our Ohana Produce trucks have delivered produce to sites in Nanakuli, Waianae, and Waialua.
-More sites have been added in Ewa Beach, Waimanalo, and Kalihi.
-The Ohana Produce Program distributed 2.6 million pounds of produce last year to provide a healthier, balanced diet to the hungry.
+The ʻOhana Produce Plus Program represents a special effort by Hawaii Foodbank to distribute fresh fruits and vegetables to the hungry.
+Since 1997, our ʻOhana Produce Plus trucks have delivered produce to sites in Nanakuli, Waianae and Waialua.
+More sites have been added in Ewa Beach, Waimanalo and Kalihi.
+The ʻOhana Produce Plus Program distributed 3 million pounds of produce last year to provide a healthier, balanced diet to the hungry.

 In December 1996, Hawaii Business Magazine rated the Hawaii Foodbank as Hawaii's number one charity, with 95% of all donations going to support programs to feed the hungry.

-The Hawaii Foodbank is sustained by a combination of private donations, fundraising events, grants and contributions from the Aloha United Way and Combined Federal Campaigns.
+Hawaii Foodbank is sustained by a combination of private donations, fundraising events, grants and contributions from the Aloha United Way, Kauai United Way and Combined Federal Campaigns.